afondiel/Self-Driving-Cars-Specialization/Course2-State-Estimation-and-Localization-for-Self-Driving-Cars/course2-w1-notes.md

 ### Lesson 1 (Part 1): Squared Error Criterion and the Method of Least Squares

 - `Localization:` is the process of determining `where` the car is in world and `how` is moving
-- `state estimation` is the process of determining the best value of some physical quantity from what are typically **noisy measurements**
+- `state estimation` is the process of determining the best value of some physical quantity from set of measurements, what are typically **noisy measurements**

 - An accurate localization is a key component of any self-driving car sw stack and state estimation is the way of doing so.
 - Any real world measurements will be imprecise
-- State estimation is the idea of parameter estimation
+- State estimation is the idea of `parameter estimation`
   - `state:` physical quantity that changes overtime (ex: position and orientation)
   - `parameter:` is constant over time  (ex: electric resistor)